entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

      valueFrom:
          secretKeyRef:
           key: ENTANDO_TENANTS  # the key used inside the secret
-          name: YOUR-TENANT1-ID-SECRET # the name used for the secret
+          name: YOUR-TENANT-ID-SECRET # the name used for the secret
           optional: false
 ```
 3. Scale the deployment back up to 1 or more replicas: